It has been a pleasurable experience and I have had the time to master the knowledge and skills that are essential for my career.Naomi

 You'll develop a breadth of knowledge in a range of subjects that impact directly on all areas of business performance and competitiveness.
 You'll also gain an understanding of leadership and how the behaviours of individuals and teams contribute to the success of organisations.

 For a business to thrive it's vital to have a motivated workforce that feels valued, so the effective management of human resources (HR) is key.

-Our foundation year prepares you for studying a business-related degree (which includes human Resource management degree), while giving you a strong cross-disciplinary grounding in business and law.
+Our foundation year prepares you for studying a business-related degree (which includes our Human Resource management degree), while giving you a strong cross-disciplinary grounding in business and law.